zanminkian/tsconfig/README.md

 └── tsconfig.json
 ```

 > Similar to single-project-repo, the root `tsconfig.json` works for development (IDE prompt) and test, while `tsconfig.build.json` in each sub-app works for production build.
+Therefore, the content of `tsconfig.json` and `tsconfig.build.json` are the same as single-project-repo.

 ## License
 [MIT](./LICENSE)